argonne-lcf/AR2024/04_expertise-and-resources/staff-news.md

 As part of the 2024 Argonne Board of Governors Awards, the Aurora installation team received the James B. Porter, Jr. Team Award for Outstanding Safety Performance, which recognizes teams that embody the principles of integrated safety management and contribute to a positive safety culture.
 Honored for their efforts in safely installing and preparing Argonne’s Aurora exascale system, team members included ALCF’s William Allcock, Jonathan Bouvet, Susan Coghlan, Joseph Crawford, Gregory Cross, Jeff Goetz, Michael Hogan, Carissa Holohan, Ti Leggett, and Haseebuddin Syed in collaboration with contributors from across the laboratory, including Christopher Baltas, Adena Banas, Erika Gutierrez, Cari Helberg, William Lucnik, Mitchell McClellan, Lisa Polowy, Raihan Rahman, Dillon Roark, Dana Silvestri, Michael Talamonti, and Jeremy Young.

-## Papka Named UIC Warren S. McCulloch Professor of Computer Science
+## Papka Named UIC Warren S. McCulloch Professor of Computer Science, Director of Electronic Visualization Laboratory

-Michael Papka was named the Warren S. McCulloch Professor of Computer Science at the University of Illinois Chicago.
-The endowed professorship recognizes individuals who have demonstrated leadership and impact in their field while supporting their continued research and teaching.
+ALCF Director Michael Papka was named the [Warren S. McCulloch Professor of Computer Science](https://cs.uic.edu/news-stories/cs-establishes-the-warren-s-mcculloch-collegiate-professorships-of-computer-science/) at the University of Illinois Chicago, an endowed professorship recognizing leadership and impact in the field while supporting continued research and teaching.
+In addition to this honor, Papka was also appointed [director of UIC’s Electronic Visualization Laboratory (EVL)](https://cs.uic.edu/news-stories/michael-e-papka-named-director-of-uics-electronic-visualization-laboratory/), an interdisciplinary research space focused on collaborative visualization, virtual reality, and advanced computing and networking infrastructure.

 ## ECP Team Earns DOE Secretary of Energy Achievement Award